daraperini/learning-react-typescript-testing-name-draw/README.md

 # Draw Secret Santa

-Draw Secret Santa is beeing developed during Alura's course *React: testing your components*.
-During the project I'll perform tests and review layout development with React.
+Draw Secret Santa was developed during Alura's course *React: testing your components*.
+During the project I learned how to perform tests using Jest library and React testing library.
+The project was developed using Test Driven Development (TDD) as base.
+Furthermore, all graphic elements were developed by me from a Figma project provided during the class.
+Files and folders were also organized by me.

-The project is beeing developed based on TDD - test driven development.

-> In progress...

-To see the result so far, click [here](https://learning-react-typescript-testing-name-draw.vercel.app/).
+To see the final result, click [here](https://learning-react-typescript-testing-name-draw.vercel.app/).

 ## Used tools: